-We support more than 9,000 homeless 16-25 year olds a year.
+We support nearly 14,000 homeless 16-25 year olds a year.

 We now operate 60 services providing support to young people across the UK.

 As the UK's leading youth homelessness charity, we run over 60 accommodation services.
 We work in 15 boroughs in London, Sunderland, Manchester, Bradford and Barnsley.
 Our services aim to provide security to young people and inform on the causes of homelessness.

 We've been building on local experience in the capital for almost 50 years.
 Today, we have 27 services supporting homeless young Londoners.

 Our services in central Manchester help young people on their first step into a home and a job.

 Our Independent Living programme is our most ambitious project to date, creating innovative accommodation for homeless young people so they can not just survive, but thrive.
 Find out more here.